-I found some rib-eye steaks on sale at our local market, so I decided to try pan searing and oven roasting them.
-I thought I had gone completely crazy when I said to myself I wasn't going to grill a rib-eye.
-However, the final result was a very tender, moist, juicy and flavor-filled steak.
-So good I would even dare say it rivaled a grilled steak.
-Yes.
-I said it.
-Begin throwing stones at me. —Chris Hunnicutt
+I found some rib-eye steaks on sale at our local market, so I decided to try pan-searing and oven-roasting them.
+I thought I had gone completely crazy when I said to myself that I wasn't going to grill a rib eye.
+However, the final result was a very tender, moist, juicy, and flavor-filled steak.
+So good, I would even dare say it rivaled a grilled steak.
+Yes, I said it. —Chris Hunnicutt

-- I took the steaks a couple of hours before cooking and sprinkled about 1 tsp of kosher salt on them and wrapped them in parchment paper.
-I placed them in the fridge for about 2 hours.
+Take the steaks out a couple of hours before cooking and sprinkle about 1 teaspoon of kosher salt on them, and wrap them in parchment paper.
+Place them in the fridge for about 2 hours.
 This will pull excess moisture from the meat.

-- Take the steaks out of the fridge an remove paper.
+Take the steaks out of the fridge and remove paper.
 Pat dry.
-Mix all dry spices and salt together.
-Sprinkle lightly on each side of steaks (about half of dry mixture).
-Let set at room temperature for 20 minutes.
+Mix all dry spices and 1/2 tablespoon salt together.
+Sprinkle lightly on each side of steaks (use only about half of dry mixture in total here).
+Let sit at room temperature for 20 minutes.

-- While you are waiting, take some whole mushrooms, sprinkle with olive oil and place in a toaster oven for those twenty minutes.
+While you are waiting, take some whole mushrooms, sprinkle with olive oil and place in a toaster oven for those 20 minutes.
 On minute 10, season with salt and pepper, just a light sprinkle.

-- Preheat your oven to 375 degrees and heat up your cast iron skillet on medium-high heat.
+Heat your oven to 375°F and meanwhile, heat up your cast-iron skillet on the stovetop, on medium-high heat.
 Sprinkle remaining dry seasonings on steaks evenly.
-Sear each side of the steaks for two minutes per side.
-Place in the oven.
+Sear each side of the steaks in the skillet for 2 minutes per side.
+Place skillet in the oven.
 Let cook in oven for 2 minutes, then turn oven off.
 Let steaks cook another 6 to 8 minutes.

-- Take steaks out and let rest.
-While they are resting, take pan you seared the steaks in and turn on medium heat.
-Add 1 cup heavy cream, 1 tsp salt and pepper, and 1 tsp lemon juice.
-Add 1/3 cup mozzarella cheese.
-When all incorporated place 1 tbsp butter and turn heat off.
+Take steaks out and let rest.
+While they are resting, take the skillet you seared the steaks in and place it over the stovetop on medium heat.
+Add heavy cream, salt, pepper, lemon juice, and mozzarella cheese.
+Stir.
+When all incorporated, add butter and turn heat off.
 Mix until butter has melted.